supervisely/docs/data-organization/Annotation-JSON-format/06_Supervisely_format_videos.md

 ## Key id map file

 Key_id_map.json file is optional.
-It is created when annotating the video in [https://app.supervise.ly](https://app.supervise.ly/) and sets the correspondence between the unique identifiers of the video, object and the frame on which the object is located.
+It is created when annotating the video inside Supervisely interface and sets the correspondence between the unique identifiers of the video, object and the frame on which the object is located.
 If you annotate manually, you do not need to create this file.
 This will not affect the work being done.